 Most caged parrots are not routinely vaccinated.
 After the Wild Bird Importation Act was passed in 1992, birds were no longer allowed to be imported, so common parrot diseases largely eradicated themselves.

 Polyomavirus attacks the immune system, causing affected parrots to become more susceptible to bacteria, viruses, and secondary infections.
 The virus kills quickly, usually in 1-2 days.
-Symptoms of the virus include:
+Symptoms include:

 - Swollen abdomen